 How it works

-To find the book you're looking for, you'll have to search each library or consortium's page individually, and can only see available titles.
+To find the book you're looking for, you can search each library or consortium's page individually on the OverDrive desktop site or use the new feature on Libby noted below.
+You can only see available titles.
 Because of this, you cannot place holds on items that are currently checked out at the other libraries, and customers from partner libraries cannot place holds on our items.
 Either way, it could be someone's lucky day.
 You can check these books out for a period of either 7 or 14 days.

 Checkouts from Partner Libraries do not count towards your PCPL OverDrive count, so at any point in time, you could have several dozen digital books checked out.